aliireza/ddio-bench/experiments/README.md

 - `cores`: Measures the impact of using different number of cores on the performance of DDIO.

-- `cores-vs-ddio-ways`: Compares the performance of DDIO while tuning DDIO ways and using different number of cores.
+- `cores-vs-ways`: Compares the performance of DDIO while tuning DDIO ways and using different number of cores.

 - `others`: Contains information for reproducing other experiments done in our paper.

 **Before running any experiment, you should define variables in `includes/Makefile.includes` according to your testbed.**

+We assume that you are using one NIC to recieve and transmit packets (i.e., `RCV_NIC=0` and `SND_NIC=0`).
+You can change this in the testie files.

 Check the `README` inside each folder for more details.